7 Helpful / 0 Not

 0 Helpful / 2 Not

-Pros: Easy to follow with very nice tees.
+Pros: Easy to follow with good tees generally.
 A few challenging holes for any skill level.
+Not really busy.
+Many times I have seen no one else.

 Lots of tightish fairway holes with a fair mix of right hand left hand biased shots.

-It isn't as good as Northwoods (in the area too).
-But I suppose I lean towards woodsy courses so it gets a 3.
+It isn't nearly as good as Northwoods (in the area too).
+But I suppose I lean towards woodsy courses so it gets a 3 even though if I could I would give it a 2.75.

 0 of 2 people found this review helpful.